-Dose calculations for intakes of radionuclides by ingestion and inhalation are based on the compendium of dose coefficients taken from ICRP Publication 119 (ICRP, 2012), and from ICRP 88 (ICRP, 2001) and NRPB (2005).
+Dose calculations for intakes of radionuclides by ingestion and inhalation are based on dose coefficients taken from ICRP Publication 72 (ICRP, 1996a), ICRP Publication 88 (ICRP, 2001) and NRPB (2005).

 These coefficients (often referred to as 'dose per unit intake') relate the committed dose received to the amount of radioactivity ingested or inhaled.
 The dose coefficients used in this report are provided in Annex 3 for ease of reference.
 Calculations are performed for four ages: adults, children (10 year-old), infants (1 year-old) and prenatal children as appropriate to the pathways being considered.
 The prenatal age group was introduced following the publication of recommendations by NRPB in 2005 (NRPB, 2005).
-We have assumed that the 'representative person' is pregnant in order for the dose assessment of the embryo/foetus to be valid.
+We have assumed that the 'representative person' is pregnant in order for the dose assessment of the embryo and foetus to be valid.
 This assumption is considered reasonable in the context of making comparisons with dose limits because it is difficult to demonstrate otherwise.
 When applied in practice, the doses estimated for the prenatal group are rarely larger than the values for other age groups.